 ERP can optimise business processes and drastically improve response times.
 This will improve virtual communication across the supply chain and internal communication between unrelated departments.
 This can have a positive impact on collaborating across your business.

 With these close collaborations with partners, it means that specific challenges are met in a timely fashion.

 With a quick response to change, it can ultimately improve your customer relationships.
 This is just one of the ways ERP software can impact as a continuous business improvement tool.
 By finding important information with satisfaction, your business will be more prompt in leveraging development opportunities.

 If a process is definable and repeatable, then chances are it’s better off automated.

-The time saved through automation can then be reinvested into your business for other projects that are more pressing.
+The time saved through automation can then be reinvested into your business for the other projects that are more pressing.

-Businesses that still try to run their manufacturing by using manual processes are more likely to have high labour costs.
+Businesses that still try to run their manufacturing by using manual processes are more likely to have higher labour costs.
 The same can be said, however, for some lean manufacturers too.
 Even in a lean environment, these indirect labour costs can be a potential problem.

 In the past, ERP software was a system many manufacturers wanted to make their everyday processes more efficient.

 To stay competitive, however, manufacturers need to now invest time and money into ERP software to optimise inventories, be aware of customer demands, automate processes and more.
 It’s only with these capabilities that a manufacturer can streamline processes and stay in the competition.

 As you can see from above, an ERP solution can help your manufacturing operation in a variety of ways, but what about the bottom line?
 When weighing the pros and cons of a comprehensive ERP implementation, it helps to look at the many ways ERP can save you money.